erroronline1/caro/readme.md

 * Install as progressive web app (PWA) from the initial browser request and give requested permissions on any elegible workplace.

 ## Runtime variables
 Some variables can be edited during runtime.
-This applies for all *values* of language.XX files and some settings in config.ini.
+This applies for all *values* of language.XX.json files and some settings in config.ini.
 These options are mostly considered critical for the applications stability, therefore they are not intended to be simply edited from the interface but with a bit of consideration and moderate effort instead.

 ```
 ; general application settings
 [application]
-defaultlanguage = "en" ; default fallback application language: en, de, etc. according to available language.XX files; user can customize within profile
+defaultlanguage = "en" ; default fallback application language: en, de, etc. according to available language.XX.json files; user can customize within profile
 issue_mail = "dev@erroronline.one" ; address for application and security issues
 order_auth = "token, signature" ; available options: token, signature; pin is default, because it represents authorization
 order_gtin_barcode = 0 ; 1: yes, 0: no; displays a gtin barcode if available or force all orders displaying the article number as a qr-code instead, dependent on the state of your erp